 - Garrison: 2nd Infantry Division and supporting units (72nd Armored Regiment, 210th Field Artillery Brigade, 9th Infantry Regiment)

-U.S. Army Personnel at Camp Casey Trust Bilecki & Tipon to Defend Their Interests in Court
+U.S. Army Personnel at Camp Casey Trust Bilecki Law Group, PLLC to Defend Their Interests in Court

 Mr. Bilecki was stationed at Camp Casey, Korea when he served as the Senior Defense Counsel for the U.S. Army Trial Defense Service, Pacific Rim Region.
 We know the area well and this is our home turf.
-We’ve had the honor of defending dozens upon dozens of Army Soldiers stationed at Camp Casey who have been charged at courts-martial.
-In their darkest hour, these service members chose Bilecki & Tipon to defend their interests inside and outside of court.
+We’ve had the honor of defending dozens upon dozens of Army Soldiers stationed at Camp Casey who has been charged at courts-martial.
+In their darkest hour, these service members chose Bilecki Law Group to defend their interests inside and outside of court.

 - We’re located in Honolulu, HI.
-Bilecki & Tipon is an established presence in the Pacific, capable of making the journey to Camp Casey in hours rather than days or weeks.
-When you are under investigation and require immediate representation, Bilecki & Tipon is the law firm that can reach you first, before anyone else.
+Bilecki Law Group is an established presence in the Pacific, capable of making the journey to Camp Casey in hours rather than days or weeks.
+When you are under investigation and require immediate representation, Bilecki Law Group is the law firm that can reach you first, before anyone else.

 - We pack substantial firepower.
 We are not helpless in the face of the government’s limitless resources and manpower.
 Over the years we’ve built a highly capable team of attorneys, specialists, researchers and a full-time defense investigator.
 We can direct all of that firepower toward your defense if the situation calls for it.

 - We understand South Korea.
 We’ve been serving U.S. Army Personnel and other U.S. Military in South Korea for over a decade.
-Mr. Bilecki was stationed in Korea for two years before resigning his commission and understands the area, the commands and the culture.
-Most importantly, the attorneys at Bilecki & Tipon know how to win.
+Mr. Bilecki was stationed in Korea for two years before resigning his commission and understands the area, the commands, and the culture.
+Most importantly, the attorneys at Bilecki Law Group know how to win.

-Bilecki & Tipon serves all U.S. Army personnel at Camp Casey.
-Call us TODAY for a free consultation into your case.
+Bilecki Law Group serves all U.S. Army personnel at Camp Casey.
+Call us TODAY for a free consultation on your case.

 Drug crimes, sex crimes, and financial fraud continue to be the dominant criminal offenses in the region.
 Whether it was a drunken night in the Ville or a false allegation of sexual assault, we have seen the full spectrum of cases come out of Camp Casey.
 We have consistently won cases arising out of Camp Casey.

 Yes.
-In fact, our defense attorneys and investigator travels out to South Korea on a regular basis.
-Mr. Bilecki has been to Korea over 75 times to defend Soldiers facing court martial charges.
-We know the area, know the commands, know the JAG personnel and won’t need to be babysat once we land on pen.
+In fact, our lawyers for military members and investigator travel out to South Korea on a regular basis.
+Mr. Bilecki has been to Korea over 75 times to defend Soldiers facing court-martial charges.
+We know the area, know the commands, know the JAG personnel and won’t need to be babysat once we land in pen.